 What Is Retail Link®?

-Retail Link® is a reporting software developed by Walmart.
-It gives Walmart suppliers access to point of sale data, documentation, reports, store information, Walmart communications, and special applications that suppliers use to manage their business.
+Retail Link® is a reporting software developed by Walmart that gives Walmart suppliers access to point of sale data, documentation, reports, store information, Walmart communications, and special applications that suppliers use to manage their business.

 Analysts working for Walmart suppliers use Retail Link® every day.
 With the store-specific data it provides, suppliers can forecast shopping patterns.
 It also allows them to predict supply chain adjustments to recommend during peak sales seasons.
 Scorecards in Retail Link® assist the supplier community in ensuring inventory is correct.